M-d-t-spec/DevTech_internship_tasks_for_data_science/README.md

 Welcome!
 This repository contains my beginner **Data Science** learning projects.
 Each task explores a small dataset to practice data cleaning, analysis, and visualization using **Python**, **Pandas**, **Matplotlib**, and **Seaborn**.

- 📊 Task 1: Weather Data Analysis
+ 📊 Task 1: Weather Data Analysis (addis weather)

 **Goal:**
 Analyze a weather dataset and find: